Prout's hypothesis

 The discrepancy between Prout's hypothesis and the known variation of some atomic weights to values far from integral multiples of hydrogen, was explained between 1913 and 1932 by the discovery of isotopes and the neutron.
 According to the whole number rule of Francis Aston, Prout's hypothesis is correct for atomic masses of individual isotopes, with an error of at most 1%.

 Influence

-Prout's hypothesis remained influential in chemistry throughout the 1820s.
-However, more careful measurements of the atomic weights, such as those compiled by Jacob Berzelius in 1828 or Edward Turner in 1832, disproved the hypothesis.
-In particular, the atomic weight of chlorine, which is 35.45 times that of hydrogen, could not at the time be explained in terms of Prout's hypothesis.
-Some came up with the ad hoc claim that the basic unit was one-half of a hydrogen atom, but further discrepancies surfaced.
-This resulted in the hypothesis that one-quarter of a hydrogen atom was the common unit.
-Although they turned out to be wrong, these conjectures catalyzed further measurement of atomic weights.
+Prout's hypothesis remained influential in chemistry throughout the early 1800s.
+In 1826 Jacob Berzelius reported atomic weights significantly different from the ones that Prout used to back his claim and Edward Turner in 1832 added evidence in support of Berzelius.
+However other chemists such as Edward Turner in 1833 measured values that seemed to be in plausible agreement with the hypothesis.